Sukhoi Su-35: India

+India has been reluctant to order the Sukhoi/HAL FGFA due to high cost, and it has been reported that India and Russia are studying an upgrade to the Su-35 with stealth technology (similar to the F-15 Silent Eagle) as a more affordable alternative to the FGFA (Su-57).
+The aircraft is competing with 7 other aircraft in a fresh tender which is referred as MMRCA 2.0 in the Indian media, for the procurement of 114 multi-role combat aircraft.
+As of May 2026, the Indian Government has opted to procure more Dassault Rafales instead, with a total order of 114 being discussed and negotiated with the French side.

 Indonesia

 In 2014, Russia offered the Su-35 for Indonesia's Northrop F-5E replacement competition.
 In 2015, the Su-35 was selected based on the Indonesian Air Force's familiarity with the Su-27SK and Su-30MK2; the other competitors were the Eurofighter Typhoon, Dassault Rafale, F-16 and Saab JAS 39 Gripen.
 A contract for 11 aircraft was signed in February 2018; half of the price was to be being paid for in commodities.
 The first two aircraft were expected to be delivered in October.

 As of May 2024, no aircraft have been delivered.
 In March 2020, Bloomberg reported the purchase was cancelled due to American pressure; Indonesia and Russia denied the cancellation.
 In December 2021, Chief of Staff of the Indonesian Air Force Air Chief Marshal Fadjar Prasetyo said that the purchase would be cancelled for budgetary reasons.
 In June 2023, the Indonesian Ministry of Defense reported that the purchase was hampered by the threat of American sanctions through CAATSA and OFAC.
 In May 2024, Jose Tavares, the Indonesian Ambassador to Russia, stated that the contract remained in force.